damianhakert/damianhakert.github.io/source/_posts/2015-09-02-a-grant-to-help-us-integrate-gitlab-with-open-source-osf.md

 Drive, and Dataverse, and citation management tools Zotero and Mendeley.
 We believe that GitLab is a useful storage option that researchers should also have.

-The Center for Open Science supports and maintains the OSF and has grants available to connect OSF with the tools and services that researchers use.
-There is a USD 5,000 grant to help GitLab and OSF integration.
+The Center for Open Science supports and maintains the OSF and has [grants available](http://centerforopenscience.org/integrationgrants/) to connect OSF with many tools and services that researchers use.
+There is a USD 8,000 - 10,000 grant to help GitLab and OSF integration.
 Would you like to help us?

+## What should the proposals include?

 Proposals should include the following information: